JasonKessler/scattertext/README.md

 Scattertext can also be used to visualize **topic models**, analyze how **word vectors** and categories interact, and understand **document classification models**.
 You can see examples of all of these applied to [2016 Presidential Debate transcripts](http://localhost:8888/notebooks/Presidential%20Debates.ipynb).

-Finally, you can see an example of how tuning Scattertext can lead to more interpretable models, as shown by
+Finally, we use the task of predicting a movie's revenue from the content of its reviews as an example of tuning Scattertext.
+See the analysis at [Movie Reviews and Revenue](http://nbviewer.jupyter.org/url/jasonkessler.github.io/Movie%20Revenue.ipynb).

 ## Quickstart